 There are few experiences as threatening as the prospect of being thrown out of your own home.
-High stakes eviction battles are fought everyday in New York City Housing Court.
+High stakes eviction battles are fought every day in New York City Housing Court.
 When the roof over your head is on the line, you want to stack the deck in your favor in every way possible.
 Here are seven keys to winning your case and protecting yourself.
-They're time-tested principles New York landlord tenant lawyer Jeff McAdams has successfully used in defending client rights for almost 20 years.
+They are time-tested principles New York landlord-tenant lawyer Jeff McAdams has successfully used in defending client rights for over 30 years.

 2) Have a solid argument.
-There are a multitude of rules and regulations that govern the eviction process in New York.
-You'll need a Landlord Tenant attorney to determine the specific laws that apply to your case and shield you, and which ones your landlord may have violated.
-A Housing Court Judge will need clear legal reasons to temporarily halt the landlord's attempts to get you out, and ultimately to decide in your favor.
+There is a multitude of rules and regulations that govern the eviction process in New York.
+You’ll need a landlord-tenant attorney to determine the specific laws that apply to your case and shield you, and which ones your landlord may have violated.
+A housing court judge will need clear legal reasons to temporarily halt the landlord’s attempts to get you out, and ultimately to decide in your favor.

 3) Show evidence.
 The more evidence you have to support your position, the better.
 Any written complaints you’ve made, along with photographs of bad conditions in your unit help to prove your claims.
 Show them all to your lawyer.

 4) Hire an attorney who knows how to operate within the housing court system.
 Landlord-tenant law is one of the most complex of all legal practices.
 It’s in your best interests to retain a law firm with a focus on these cases, and more specifically on defending tenant rights.
 Look for many years of experience, and a background of success.
 You want an attorney who has prevailed for clients numerous times, and can steer you safely through your case.